Naigell/Naigell/README.md

 - 👋 Hi, I’m Segun
 - 👀 I’m interested in data anlytics and machine learning
-- 💞️ I’m looking to collaborate on  data anlaytics and machine learning projects
+- 💞️ I’m looking to collaborate on  data analytics and machine learning projects
 - 📫 You can reach me by email on segunnigel@gmail.com

 <!---